rosanna-smith/oni-downloader/README.md

 ## Load a Virtual Environment

-#### Create the virtual environment space in your current directory by running the followibng Terminal command:
+#### Create the virtual environment space in your current directory by running the following Terminal command:
 python -m venv venv

 This will create the folder venv/